 in connection to the European Bat Research Symposium.
 However, from 2011

 there has been no practice for the symposium organizers to also organize the workshop.

 to get field training in practical bat work.
-This includes the use of various
+This included the use of various

 detectors, and capture techniques.